aws/aws-parallelcluster/docs/source/getting_started.rst

 Upgrading
 ---------

-To upgrade an older version of CfnCluster, you can use either of the following commands, depening on how it was originally installed:
+To upgrade an older version of CfnCluster, you can use either of the following commands, depending on how it was originally installed:

 ::